elizabethude/webb_vulnscan/README.md

 # Project Structure
 - `docs/`: Contains additional documentation files.
 - `results/`: Contains the scan results and reports.
-- `nessus_scan_report.pdf`: Report of scan with findings and recommendations.
+- `webb_vuln_report.pdf`: Report of scan with findings and recommendations.
 - `README.md`: This file, provides an overview and instructions for the project.

 # Prerequisites